LuisR-jpg/LuisR-jpg/README.md

             <img src="https://github.com/LuisR-jpg/School/blob/master/Optimizaci%C3%B3n%20y%20Metaheur%C3%ADsticas%20II/Evolutionary%20Computing/Differential%20Evolution/ImagesOutOfCircles/StarryNight/EnhancedStarryNight.gif"/>
             <br></br>
             Can computers do art?
-It's not such an easy thing to answer, but undeniably this project that takes an image and makes it look alike by drawing a bunch of circles gives some interesting things to talk about.
+It's not such an easy thing to answer, but undeniably this project that takes an image and makes a look alike by drawing a bunch of circles gives some interesting things to talk about.
             <br>
             <a href = "https://github.com/LuisR-jpg/School/tree/master/Optimizaci%C3%B3n%20y%20Metaheur%C3%ADsticas%20II/Evolutionary%20Computing/Differential%20Evolution/ImagesOutOfCircles">